frc1675/brownbook/labs/lab-5-turn-wheel.md

 What code will you need to add?
 Here are some tips:

 * You will need to create a variable representing the motor controller.
-For a TalonSRX using CAN the class/object type is `CANTalon`.
+For a TalonSRX using CAN the class/object type is `WPI_TalonSRX`.
   * The channel/ID to declare it with is determined by the wiring.
 A veteran member or mentor can help you determine this.
 * You will need to call a method on the motor controller object to set its speed.
 Check out the javadocs [here](http://www.ctr-electronics.com/downloads/api/java/html/index.html) and try to figure out what you need to call.
 You will be in "Percent Voltage Bus" mode.
   * An argument of `0.5` will set the motor to 50% speed forward.